Kachur Family Recipes

 2. In a large bowl, cream the butter and vanilla until light and fluffy.

 4. In a small saucepan with a tight-fitting lid, bring the sugar and water to a boil, stirring until the sugar is dissolved.
-Cover and boil syrup gently for 5 minutes to help wash down any crystals that have formed on the sides of the pan.
-Uncover and continue cooking the syrup until it reaches the “thread” stage, about 230–235°F, where it spins a 2-inch thread when allowed to drip from a fork.
+Cover and boil syrup gently for 5 minutes to help wash down any crystals that have formed on the sides of the saucepan.
+Uncover and continue cooking the syrup until it reaches the “thread” stage, about 230–235°F, where it spins a roughly 2-inch thread when allowed to drip from a fork.

 5. Beating constantly, pour the hot syrup very gradually into the egg yolks.
 Be careful not to scramble the eggs by pouring too quickly.
 Do not scrape syrup from the bottom and sides of the pan or mixers—it’s okay if some of the sugar is left behind.
 Beat mixture until it has the consistency of creamed butter.
 Cool completely.